“INCANTO” Olearia Manco – new harvest –

-DESCRIPTION: Our most awarded extra virgin olive oil, filtered olive oil with an intense flavor of grass and artichoke
+DESCRIPTION: Our most awarded extra virgin olive oil, filtered olive oil with an intense flavour of grass and artichoke

 COLOUR: Light green